MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

   -	<code>class</code> can be used for a group of related items.
   -	<code>id</code> used to apply specific styles to a single element.
-  -	Any html element can have more than one class.
+  -	Any HTML element can have more than one class.
   -	A pseudo-class is used to define a special state of an element

   ```